This article will:

 1. Anxious types think it’s love

-Exactly, it’s a bit like for the ass*ole / nice guy thing where women sometimes find the latter too “plain” and boring.
+It’s a bit like for the ass*ole / nice guy thing where women sometimes find the latter too “plain” and boring.

 2. Emotional codependency

-Avoidants often get their sense of self esteem when they compare their independence and “power” to how much their partner need them.
+Some avoidants get their sense of self-esteem when they compare their independence and “power” to how much their partner needs them.

-This means that avoidants only feel strong and independent with a partner who needs and pleads for them.
-And this is one of the reasons why avoidants do not date each other.
+This means that some avoidants only feel strong and independent with a partner who needs and pleads for them.

 It’s because they are more often on the single market, they are more likely to “look around” when in relationships and they don’t date other avoidants.

 And they often end up with, guess whom?
-Anxious.
+The anxious, of course.

 Gender of Anxious & Avoidants?

-This is not to say though there are no anxious men and no avoidant women.
-There are, and below there’s such a video example.
+This is not to say that there are no anxious men or avoidant women.
+There are, and below is a video example.

 4 Signs of Anxious Avoidant Relationship